AADILab/AADI-Rover-Domain/README.md

     A basic CCEA with several selection strategies in ccea.py Typical parameters used for test setup in parameters.py Supporting functions in global_functions.py
-    A script that creates a rover domain environment with specified numbers of POI and Roves in create_world.py An example of how to setup the rover domain and run it to collect data in rover_domain_example.py.
+    A script that creates a rover domain environment with specified numbers of POI and Rovers in create_world.py An example of how to setup the rover domain and run it to collect data in rover_domain_example.py.

 To get started: